 Here’s a fun split to see the difference.

-Since this piece was missing casters, I was able to dig back into my caster stash I was blessed with.
+Since this piece is missing casters, I dig back into my caster stash.
 I’m so thankful I was able to put this dresser back on its rightful feet.

-Ooh, I just love the rustic feel and the red is exactly how I had envisioned it.
+Ooh, I just love the rustic feel!
+The red is exactly how I had envisioned it.
 Now this farmhouse dresser is ready for the holidays and to add that special rustic touch to a farmhouse somewhere.
 It actually sold quickly from my shop

 and is now residing in the Caribbean!